ps06756/Rest-Test/README.md

 10) expectedOutput : Expected Output from the test (in case data type is 'None' , you can write 2 here)
 11) expectedStatusCode : Expected status code from the test.
 12) count : No of key value pairs for this test.

+Supplying all these parameters for each test is compulsory.